-- 3. Upload the boot file and configuration file to the root directory of the provisioning server. - 4.
-Trigger IP phones to perform an auto provisioning for configuration update.
-For more information on auto provisioning, refer to the latest Auto Provisioning Guide for your phone on Yealink Technical Support.
+3. Upload the boot file and configuration file to the root directory of the provisioning server.

+4. Trigger IP phones to perform an auto provisioning for a configuration update.
+For more information on auto provisioning, refer to the latest Auto Provisioning Guide on Yealink Technical Support.